 In summary, iterative DNS is slower to deliver final answers but is not susceptible to DNS amplification attacks or DNS cache poisoning attempts.
 While recursive DNS can be significantly faster, the security risks should be considered before use.
 Is the speed boost worth the risk of having your IP address blocked by third parties, or blacklisted altogether if an attacker exploits your servers?

-Start building your web presence with the award-winning Fasthosts cloud!
+Start building your web presence with award-winning Fasthosts hosting!
 Get in touch with sales on 0808 1686 777, or via email at sales@fasthosts.co.uk to get started.